-COURSE GRADE DETERMINATION
+METHOD OF VERIFICATION OF LEARNING / COURSE GRADE DETERMINATION

-The verification of the students' preparation will take place with a written exam followed by an oral test.
-Written test will consist of 30 questions with multiple choice answers and each correct answer will be awarded one point.
-To access the oral exam, the student must have scored at least a minimum of 18 points.
-During the oral exam, the examining commission will evaluate the student's ability to apply the knowledge and make sure that the skills are adequate to know and correctly apply all that has been learned in pathological anatomy.
+The verification of the students' preparation will take place with an oral exam.
+During the oral exam the examining commission will evaluate the student's ability to apply the knowledge and make sure that the skills are adequate to know and correctly apply all that has been learned in pathological anatomy.